On The Scalability of P2P Swarming Systems: Conclusions

 \section{Conclusions}

 Due to their ability to scale, robustness and efficiency, P2P systems are responsible for a significant portion of today's Internet traffic and constitute the basis for new architectures such as content centric networking~\cite{ccn}.
 Although P2P systems are very popular, their fundamental limitations are yet to be fully understood.
-In this paper we present new results to quantify the throughput of P2P systems which we hope will shed some light on the subject.
-Inspired by the presented models, we also propose new server and peer policies that result in significant performance improvements.
+In particular, the throughput of such systems can be impacted by the missing piece syndrome, but that effect has not been considered in previous works.